Introduction

 Starting therapy for hormone imbalance can feel overwhelming, but regular follow-up appointments are key to tracking your progress and ensuring you’re on the right path.
 Here’s how to navigate this journey effectively:

 - Maintain a Symptom Journal: Keeping a detailed record of changes in your symptoms, mood, and energy levels can be incredibly helpful.
-This journal serves as a valuable tool to during visits, offering insights that can guide your care.
+This journal serves as a valuable tool to reference during visits, offering insights that can guide your care.

 - Engage in Open Communication: Don’t hesitate to share any concerns or side effects with your specialist.
 Open dialogue is crucial; it ensures that your care plan is tailored to your evolving needs, making you feel more supported throughout the process.